Culture of Asia: Family

 Families have very great importance in Asian cultures.
 They teach their kids that the family is their protection and the major source of their identity.
 They expect loyalty from their children.
 Parents define the law and the children are expected to obey them.
-This is called filial piety, the respect for one's parents and elders, and it is a concept that originated in China as 孝 (xiao) with Confucian's teachings.
+This is called filial piety, the respect for one's parents and elders, and it is a concept that originated in China as 孝 (xiao) with Confucian teachings.
 They are expected to have self-control, thus making it hard for them to express emotions, they are also expected to show respect through their motions and the way they speak.
 Children are expected to look after their parents when they grow older.
 Sons are expected to stay home, while daughters go and live with their husband's family.
 In Chinese culture, sometimes children are expected to care for their elders (赡养), and in various diaspora communities one may find Chinese children living with even their grandparents.

+The practice of matrilocality in Korea started in the Goguryeo period, continued through the Goryeo period and ended in the early Joseon period.
+The Korean saying that when a man gets married, he is "entering jangga" (the house of his father-in-law), stems from the Goguryeo period.

 Philosophy

 Asian philosophical traditions originated in India and China, and has been classified as Eastern philosophy covering a large spectrum of philosophical thoughts and writings, including those popular within India and China.
 The Indian philosophy include Jain philosophy, Hindu and Buddhist philosophies.
 They include elements of non-material pursuits, whereas another school of thought Cārvāka, which originated in India, and was propounded by Charvak around 2500 years before, preached the enjoyment of material world.
-Middle Eastern philosophy includes Islamic philosophy as well as Jewish and Persian philosophy.
+Middle Eastern philosophy includes Islamic philosophy as well as Jewish and Iranian philosophy.

 During the 20th century, in the two most populous countries of Asia, two dramatically different political philosophies took shape.
 Mahatma Gandhi gave a new meaning to Ahimsa, and redefined the concepts of nonviolence and nonresistance.
 During the same period, Mao Zedong's communist philosophy was crystallized.